StringEpsilon/Alnilam/docs/guides/redux.md

 # Redux Integration

 Redux is an important part of the React ecosystem.
-We want to make the integration of React Router and Redux as seamless as possible for people wanting to use both.
+I want to make the integration of Alnilam and Redux as seamless as possible for people wanting to use both.

 ## Blocked Updates

-Generally, React Router and Redux work just fine together.
+Generally, Alnilam and Redux work just fine together.
 Occasionally though, an app can have a component that doesn't update when the location changes (child routes or active nav links don't update).

 This happens if: